awslabs/clickstream-react-native/README.md

 });
 ```

+#### Record screen views when using React Navigation
+Here's an [example](https://github.com/aws-samples/clickstream-sdk-samples/pull/25/files#diff-96a74db413b2f02988e5537fdbdf4f307334e8f5ef3a9999df7de3c6785af75bR344-R397) of globally logging React Native screen view events when using React Navigation 6.x

+For other version of React Navigation, you can refer to official documentation: [Screen tracking for analytics](https://reactnavigation.org/docs/screen-tracking/).

 #### Other configurations

 In addition to the required `appId` and `endpoint`, you can configure other information to get more customized usage